gxwalsh/kidsteam/README.md

 ## Updates
 **1/12/21**
 Version 1.0 of the KidsTeam Toolkit Uploaded.
-Thank you to Zoe Skinner who re-wrote the original and geared it towards librarians.
+Thank you to Zoe Skinner who re-wrote the original for her Master's Thesis at the University of Baltimore.

 ## Welcome!
 Thank you so much for considering implementing KidsTeam.
 The concept of KidsTeam came from Dr. Allison Druin over 20 years ago.
 Then a professor at the University of Maryland, Druin created a team consisting of children and adults to design technologies for children with children.
 Over the years, this group has worked with a number of organizations including Nickelodeon, the United States National Park Service, and Carnegie Hall.